AllenInstitute/scrattch/README.md

 **We strongly encourage the use of docker to the `scrattch` suite.** In particular, several functions in `scrattch.taxonomy` and `scrattch.mapping` have known issues in certain R environments.
 That said, we provide options for installing and running R in both a docker environment and through standard R approaches.

-### Using docker
+### Using docker (RECOMMENDED)

-The current docker version is accessible through docker hub via: ['jeremyinseattle/scrattch'](https://hub.docker.com/r/jeremyinseattle/scrattch).
-As of 20 December 2024 the version is `jeremyinseattle/scrattch:0.7.1`.
+The current docker version is accessible through docker hub via: ['docker://njjai/scrattch_mapping'](https://hub.docker.com/r/njjai/scrattch_mapping).
+As of 26 February 2025 the Docker version is `njjai/scrattch_mapping:1.0.0`.
+This corresponds to AIT (v1.0.0) (see [the Allen Institute Taxonomy GitHub respository](https://github.com/AllenInstitute/AllenInstituteTaxonomy/) for details).

 Docker can be run on some HPC environments that use singularity as follows: